akivaschoen/xyzzwhy/README.md

 # xyzzwhy

 A Clojure-powered Twitter bot who goes on random adventures through a dreamlike world.
+Inspired by the Infocom text adventures of yore with an unhealthy dose of paranoia and gentle schizophrenia.

+# NOTE AND/OR WARNING

+The dev branch is currently in a completely unusable state as I re-write the app and the supporting corpus from the ground up.
+Potential talent scouts, check the 'dev' branch for an example of my current ability with Clojure.

 ## Installation

 1. Clone the repository
 2. `lein uberjar`
-3. Either `lein run` or `java -jar target/uberjar/xyzzwhy-1.0.0-standalone.jar`
+3. Either `lein run` or `java -jar target/uberjar/xyzzwhy-*.jar`

 You'll need to use Twitter's developer's tools to get an app going.
 This is done [here](https://apps.twitter.com) and is beyond the scope of this document.

 ## Current Status

 xyzzwhy has been going strong on Twitter since November 2014.
 You can get a taste of what he's currently capable of [here](https://twitter.com/xyzzwhy).

-### Ongoing

-As of 1.0, all of the basic functionality that was established in 0.7.0 remains the same only written with far better Clojure code (yeesh).
-Now it's time for the data to take the wheel and dictate what I need to do with the code to add some more depth to xyzzwhy's adventures.

-My main idea is to occasionally have arcs where there are multiple tweets that continue a single 'story' which would consist of some state so xyzzwhy knows where he is, what he's carrying, how many hit points he has, whatever.
-This lays the ground work to be able to have custom stories that are randomly determined.
-For example, xyzzwhy at a Halloween carnival.
-Let that play out for a limited time and then switch back to the standard corpus.

-We'll see.

 ## License